18F/tock/api-docs/users.md

-**User Info**
+**User info**
 ----
-To fetch a list of all users and their related information.
+To fetch a list of all users, along with basic information about them.

 * **URL**